Adriana A. Biney, Regional Institute for Population Studies (RIPS)

 Naa Dodua Dodoo, University of Ghana

-Maame Peterson, Pennsylvania State University and the University of Ghana
+Maame Peterson, University of Ghana

 Charlotte Ofori, Regional Institute for Population Studies, Univeristy of Ghana